ddgg/stockinvestorpro/README.md

 # process stock invester pro updates exe

-This is the program I used to automatically process sip installshield files from aaii.com, the target is to automatically extract dbf from sip update installshield exe, and import into database.
+This is the steps I used to automatically process sip installshield files from aaii.com, the target is to automatically extract dbf from sip update installshield exe, and import into database.

 ##Enviroment: